-- 5.6.17 We need to include in our fWRMP19 enabling actions to be started in AMP7 in order to ensure that we are able to meet our 'Challenging' future should it arise. - 5.6.18 Our analysis shows that for all four futures, the EBSD modelling selects the SESR option as the preferred option for the first strategic supply scheme and the GUC Transfer option as the preferred option for the second strategic supply scheme.
-These were confirmed as the first and second choice options by the MCA check.
+- 5.6.17 We need to include in our fWRMP19 enabling actions to be started in AMP7 in order to ensure that we are able to meet our 'Challenging' future should it arise. - 5.6.18 Our analysis shows that for all four futures, the EBSD modelling selects the SESR option as the clearly preferred option for the first strategic supply scheme and the GUC Transfer option as the preferred option for the second strategic supply scheme.
+These were confirmed as the first and second choice options by the MCA Check.
 We have focused our enabling activities within our adaptive plan on development of our two preferred options.
 Based on this stage of analysis we would continue discussions with Anglian Water to develop the South Lincolnshire scheme as part of our enabling activities. - 5.6.19 We recognise, however, that there are uncertainties around the scope, operation and viability of the preferred schemes and other strategic options.
-We therefore reviewed our other potential strategic schemes to determine which schemes warrant substantive investigations prior to 2023 in order to support our adaptive strategy. - 5.6.20 As a result of this review, we will also develop the River Thames to Affinity transfer element of the SESR option, and continue to liaise with Thames Water, Severn Trent Water and United Utilities via working groups to evaluate the option of purchasing fixed volumes from Thames Water, Severn Trent or United Utilities i.e. it may be a viable 'water trading' option that could replace the development of our own raw water sources. - 5.6.21 Table 19 summarises our analysis.
+All of these uncertainties will need to be resolved to a satisfactory extent before our 2023 decision point.
+We therefore reviewed our other potential strategic schemes to determine which schemes warrant investment into substantive investigations prior to 2023, as they could potentially form the preferred strategic option if the investigations demonstrate that they are better value than the SESR.
+Table 19 summarises this analysis. - 5.6.20 It should be noted that the selection of the SESR and GUC transfer as first and second choice options in our current 'best value' plan was based on economic modelling and the subsequent MCA checks.
+The alternative options described below were included as potential options in the economic assessment, but were not selected on economic or MCA grounds.
+However, we recognise that this could change as a result of AMP7 investigations, so have identified what enabling actions are appropriate for the other options to support our adaptive strategy.